retsplines/blog/content/blog/digital-modulation-rp2350/index.md

 {% diagram 'gnuplot', 'sine-step.gp' %}

-In reality, each symbol period is actually a shaped waveform that has a peak in the middle where the "true" symbol phase is most closely approximated, but smoothly transitions from and to the preceding and suceeding phases.
+In reality, each symbol period is actually a shaped waveform that has a peak in the middle where the "true" symbol phase is most closely approximated, but smoothly transitions from and to the preceding and succeeding phases.
 The function that produces this smoothing effect is a low-pass filter.
 Typically, an [RRC (Root Raised Cosine)](https://en.wikipedia.org/wiki/Root-raised-cosine_filter) filter might be used for this type of modulation.

 This type of filter can be implemented as a discrete-time digital [FIR (Finite Impulse Response)](https://en.wikipedia.org/wiki/Finite_impulse_response) filter in software.